sylph01/project-asmr-slides/slides.md

 ![bg right](images/frame.png)

 <!--
-  There is lots of text so that people can read later.
+  There are lots of text so that people can read later.
   I recommend you to open the slides and follow along.
 Don't worry, I'm not that kind of security guy that traps you into loading malware.
 -->